karenying/blog.karenying.com/content/posts/2020-07-07--hack-keyboard-shortcuts-into-sites-with-a-custom-chrome-extension.md

 ### 3. Background Script

-Background scripts run in…well, the background of the extension.
+Background scripts run in...well, the background of the extension.
 In this case, we want our background script to listen to command events.

 Create a file under the `js` folder called `background.js` and let’s register it in `manifest.json`: